shambhavishanker/Stanford_Code_In_Place_2026-Karel-codes-cip6/README.md

 ## Modules
 The following topics are covered in each weekly Section:

-Python basics
+-Python basics
-Art of Karel
+-Art of Karel
-Console programming
+-Console programming
-Graphics
+-Graphics
-Animations
+-Animations
-Lists and Dicts
+-Lists and Dicts

 ## Support
 If you found this repository useful or learned something from it, consider giving it a star!⭐️